Tips to deal with fruit fly nuisance

 No bags of any kind should ever be added to the Cone as this will hamper the digestion process.

-Before buying their Green Cone in 2009, Jack and Joan Milner, from Leicestershire, thought the prospect of being able to safely dispose of leftovers that included cooked food, meat and dairy sounded almost too good to be true.
+Before buying their Green Cone in 2009, Jack and Joan Milner, from Leicestershire, thought the prospect of being able to safely dispose of all their leftovers sounded almost too good to be true.

 ‘We were a bit sceptical at first,’ admits Jack.
 ‘We had already tried having a compost bin but we were not systematic enough to make it work.’